mike-k-hart/mike-k-hart/README.md

 **[Whitespace Scoring Framework](https://github.com/mike-k-hart/whitespace-scoring-framework)** — A three stage model that scores product fit, buying committee coverage, and pipeline state, then outputs one ranked action per account and product.
 Includes a full write up and an independent validation of the scoring logic.

+**[Veterans Business Battle: The Operating Model](https://github.com/mike-k-hart/vbb-operating-model)** - A national pitch competition run as a deal funnel with a revenue problem attached.
+95 applications narrowed to 16 finalists across four scored rounds, and the sponsorship that funds it grew 118% year over year to an all time record, with a surplus carried forward to the next cohort.

 **[From ERP Export to Actionable Intelligence](https://github.com/mike-k-hart/erp-to-action)** - An AI skill pipeline that turns raw ERP exports into margin and discount analysis, built for three recently acquired